corticalstack/azure-ai-foundry-examples/CONTRIBUTING.md

 This ensures that the dev container will work with all examples in the repository and that your example is well-documented and easy to use.

+---

-## Repository Structure
+## 📂 Repository Structure

-The repository is organized with numbered example directories, each demonstrating a specific Azure AI Foundry capability:
+The repository is organized with numbered example directories, each demonstrating a specific Azure AI Foundry capability or way of working and interacting with Foundry assets.

 - Each example directory contains a README.md file explaining the example
 - The root directory contains common files and configuration for all examples
 - The dev container provides a consistent environment for running all examples

-## Documentation
+## 📚 Documentation

 When adding or updating examples, please ensure that: